Subvarieties of pointed Abelian l-groups: The lexicographic decompositions

 Clearly, $\B_b \in \S(\A_b)$ and thus $\B_b \in \ISPU(\A_b).$

 We prove the other implication.
-By Lemma \ref{l:lex1} we have $\Z_0 \ltimes \B_b \in \ISPU(\B_b)$.
-Also, by Lemma \ref{l:about R1} we have $(\A/\B)_0 \in \ISPU(\Z_0)$ and by Lemma \ref{l:lexproducts_partembeddings} we have $(\A/\B)_0 \ltimes \B_b \in \ISPU(\Z_0 \ltimes \B_b)$.
-By Lemma \ref{l:DecomPointLgrp} we get $(\A/\B)_0 \ltimes \B_b \cong \A_b$.
+By Lemma~\ref{l:lex1} we have $\Z_0 \ltimes \B_b \in \ISPU(\B_b)$.
+Also, by Lemma~\ref{l:about R1} we have $(\A/\B)_0 \in \ISPU(\Z_0)$ and by Lemma~\ref{l:lexproducts_partembeddings} we have $(\A/\B)_0 \ltimes \B_b \in \ISPU(\Z_0 \ltimes \B_b)$.
+By Lemma~\ref{l:DecomPointLgrp} we get $(\A/\B)_0 \ltimes \B_b \cong \A_b$.
 Therefore we showed $\A_b \in \ISPU(\B_b)$, which completes the proof. \end{proof}

-Theorem \ref{t:strong_unit} tells us that the universal theory of any totally ordered pointed $\ell$-group is equal to the universal theory generated by its convex $\ell$-subgroup, which is strongly pointed or the universal theory generated by $\Z_0$.
-In other words, when classifying universal classes of totally ordered pointed $\ell$-groups, we can restrict our focus only on those which are strongly pointed or $0$-pointed.
+Theorem~\ref{t:strong_unit} tells us that the universal theory of any totally ordered pointed Abelian $\ell$-group is equal to the universal theory generated by its strongly pointed convex $\ell$-subgroup or the universal theory generated by $\Z_0$.
+In other words, when classifying universal classes of totally ordered pointed Abelian $\ell$-groups, we can restrict our focus to those which are strongly pointed or $0$-pointed.